euc-dev/ws1-sdk-uem-ios/docs/sdks/ws1-sdk-uem-ios/developer/Objective-C/07-Add-WS1-SDK-Frameworks.md

 ---
+layout: page
-#title: Workspace ONE SDK for iOS
+title: Add the Workspace ONE SDK Frameworks
-#summary:
-#authors:
-    -
-    -
-date: 2024-05-27
-#hide:
+permalink: /sdks/ws1/ws1-sdk-uem-ios/
+hide:
-#  - navigation
+  #- navigation
-#  - toc
+  - toc
 ---

-# Add the Workspace ONE SDK Frameworks
 The Workspace ONE SDK frameworks are made available by running the provided AirWatch SDK.dmg file.

 ## Procedure